Skip to main content

 Costa Rica is filled with jungles, huge amounts of biodiversity and wildlife, national parks, and has miles of coastline on the east and west.
 The country is an oasis of calm and security in the politically volatile Central American region.
 The end of its civil war in 1948 resulted in a massive boom in tourism, subsequently making Costa Rica the most visited nation in Central America with eco-tourism being one of the largest attractions boasted.

 Costa Rica is also a stable country, both politically and economically, thanks to the abolishment of the national army in 1948.
-Following this, the national budget allocated to the armed forces was shifted to the education system and to supporting the arts in the country.
-Costa Rica is arguably the most literate population in Central America, boasting a 93% literacy rate in those 10 years old or over.
-In fact, the country has always had a strong focus on education, becoming the first in the world to make primary education both free and obligatory in 1869 and funding the education program through the state’s share of the great coffee wealth.
+Following this, the national budget allocated to the armed forces was shifted to the education system and to supporting the overall health of individuals in the country.
+Costa Rica is arguably the most literate population in Central America, boasting of a 93% literacy rate in those 10 years old or over.
+The country has always had a strong focus on education, becoming the first in the world to make primary education both free and obligatory in 1869 and funding the education program through the state’s share of the great coffee wealth.
 In those days only one in ten Costa Ricans could read and write.
-By 1920, 50% of the population was literate, and by the 1970s, 89% of the population were able to read and write.
+By 1920, 50% of the population was literate, and by the 1970s, 89% of the population was able to read and write.

 Gandoca-Manzanillo National Wildlife Refuge is home to many incredible species such as monkeys, sloths, toucans, and turtles.
 Due to its proximity to the Caribbean shoreline, Gandoca is renowned for Afro-Caribbean influence on dining and local culture.

-ACE participants will be housed at the Posada Tucan Tranquilo home base, “Casa Tucan”, in basic same-sex, dorm-style accommodations with 4-8 beds (2-4 bunk beds) in each room and a shared bathroom.
+ACE participants will be housed at the Posada Casa Tucan Tranquilo home base, “Casa Tucan,” in basic same sex, dorm style accommodations with 4-8 beds (2-4 bunk beds) in each room and a shared bathroom.
 There is a communal area for meal preparation, eating, relaxing, socializing, and project work preparations.
-The accommodation has electricity, cold showers, and western-style toilets.
+The accommodation has electricity, cold showers, and Western-style toilets.
 Hot water is limited in Gandoca, but the weather is warm enough that it is not needed.
 There is a washer and dryer on-site for laundry.
 Please note that air conditioning is not available in the rooms.
 To help with the heat and humidity, participants may be placed in rooms with fans and all rooms have one or more screened windows for airflow.

 ACE participants will be able to help themselves to fruit, basic snacks, and potable drinking water throughout the day.
 There may be times when participants will go out for the odd meal, which will be included in the program.
-Participants may wish to bring extra spending money for supplementary food and snacks that can be purchased at a nearby village shop or in San Jose.
-The village shop has very limited options so participants can also buy snacks from the grocery store in Puerto Viejo on gym days.
+Participants may wish to bring extra spending money for supplementary food and snacks that can be purchased at a nearby village shop (which has limited options), Puerto Viejo (there is a grocery store that can be accessed on gym days), or in San Jose.
 In general, most dietary restrictions and preferences can be accommodated.
-If you have any specific concerns, please contact the ACE office, aceathletes@duke.edu, to discuss whether or not your dietary needs can be reasonably accommodated at this program site.
-Detailed packing recommendations will be given closer to departure, however, participants are encouraged to bring some type of protein supplements, as the Costa Rican diet contains a lower amount of protein than some student-athletes are accustomed to, as well as electrolyte powder given the high heat and humidity.
+If you have any specific concerns, please contact the ACE office, aceathletes@duke.edu, to discuss whether your dietary needs can be reasonably accommodated at this program site.
+Detailed packing recommendations will be given closer to departure; however, participants are encouraged to bring some type of protein supplements, as the Costa Rican diet contains a lower amount of protein than some student-athletes are accustomed to, as well as electrolyte powder given the high heat and humidity.

-All GVI onsite field staff carry cell/mobile phones at all times and are reachable via the 24-hour GVI Emergency Contact number.
+All World of Difference onsite field staff carry cell/mobile phones at all times and are reachable via the 24-hour World of Difference Emergency Contact number.

-While ACE participants are permitted to bring their own cell phone, camera, laptop to the program, GVI is not liable for any damage, lost, or stolen items during the stay.
-Due to GVI’s Health & Safety and Child Protection Policy, technological equipment will not be permitted on the project site (including cell phones, cameras, etc.).
+While ACE participants are permitted to bring their own cell phone, camera, or laptop to the program, World of Difference is not liable for any damage, lost, or stolen items during the stay.
+Due to World of Difference’s Health & Safety and Child Protection Policy, technological equipment will not be permitted on the community project sites (including cell phones, cameras, etc.).

 Students will travel in a fully-insured and vetted transport with a licensed and experienced driver to and from their community partner sites, the gym, and on weekend enrichment activities.
 Where possible students will walk to service projects.
 However, for projects that are further away transport will be provided.

 The gym available is in Puerto Viejo de Talamanca, approximately 1 hour away from Gandoca.
-The gym is small, but includes one cardio bike machine, mats for stretching/yoga, battle ropes, dumbbell weights (up to 50 lbs), lat pull down machine, two benches, and one weight rack (10, 20 kilos, etc.) .
-The gym has an outside area with mats and a small inside area with air conditioning where the weights and exercise bike are located.
-Photos of the gym that participants may use have been included in the gallery at the end of the profile.
+The gym is small but includes one cardio bike machine, mats for stretching/yoga, battling ropes, dumbbell weights (up to 50 lbs), lat pull-down machine, two benches, and one weight rack (10, 20 kilos, etc.).
+The gym has a small inside area with air conditioning where the weights and an exercise bike are located.
+Photos of a gym that participants may use have been included in the gallery at the end of the profile.

 After the ACE in Costa Rica team is confirmed and the students’ training needs are assessed, a training schedule will be developed.
-This schedule will encompass opportunities to visit the gym (1-2 times per week) and to train both at the home base and within the local community.
+This schedule will encompass opportunities to visit the gym once per week and to train both at the home base and within the local community.
 Training will take place on the soccer field and participants will be able to run on the surrounding roads.
 Opportunities to train will be held in the morning when the temperatures are cooler.

 Pool training is not feasible for ACE participants who need to commit to regular swimming training since there are no pools available in the area.
 Please note that swimming in the ocean will not be allowed due to risk management requirements.